PeterRats/PeterRats.github.io/index.md

 ## Venture Capital and Incubators

+I am very proud to join the 2022 Miracleplus (奇绩创坛) F22.
+We are looking for highly-motivated startup founders from all over the world.
+You do not have to present a BP.
+Feel free to contact me!

 I admire institutes like Sequoia Seed or Y Combinator a lot.
 Digging out a new startup with bright future and go along with it to witness its success.
 It would be an extra thrill if the startup is about some real tech stuff and it really means something to the rest of the world.

 I am curious to become an analyst on VC or Angel Investments.
 Being an euthusiast on cutting-edge techs, I am always thrilled by researching the startups that has great potential developments.
 Although I have not had any hands-on experience on angel investments, I sincerely feel that this is a job that would bring me great sense of accomplishment and I will never get exhausted on it.